4,200 words, approximately 16 minutes to read

-The estimated size of the global publishing market is $92.8 billion in 2019.
+The estimated size of the global publishing market was $92.8 billion in 2019.
 My research on growth shows conflicting data.
 Some projections are for the market to shrink in 2020 because of a COVID-related drop in demand, and another report projects industry growth of $23.7 billion between 2020-2024.

 The disruption to print sales because of COVID-19 will have a lasting effect on the print book market.
-First, through its disruption of supply and second highlighting to traditional publishers, eBooks growth opportunities.
+First, through its disruption of supply and second, highlighting to traditional publishers eBooks growth opportunities.

 The reports I cite go to the top 50 publishing houses, and I’ve seen none of them have a comprehensive or up-to-date view of the market shifts you see in data from K-Lytics.